-For those students enrolled with the Student Health Insurance Plan, there is a $10 co-pay per office visit for covered services.
-For students who have other insurance or have no insurance, an office visit is $25.
-There are additional charges for lab, medications and procedures performed in the clinic.
+For those students enrolled in the Student Health Insurance Plan, there is a co-pay per office visit for covered services.
+Students who have other insurance or have no insurance will be responsible for the cost of the office visit and any additional charges for lab, medications and procedures performed in the clinic.

 Students with other insurance (i.e. CHIP, Humana, Tricare, etc.) will have services charged to their student business account.
 It is up to the student to file a claim with their insurance company for reimbursement.
 The Student Health Center does not guarantee reimbursement from other insurance carriers.